 - Partnering with other parties (e.g., CCPP, land owners, and land trusts) will allow dollars to stretch further, and in turn allow more farmlands, and prime agricultural soils, to be preserved.
 Certain farmland preservation projects can qualify for State or Federal funds, which means the cost to the Township is zero.
-The Township should work with Chester County's Department of Parks and Preservation to identify potential projects that could qualify for these funds. - Meet with CCPP's Agricultural Land Preservation Program coordinator to discuss how to leverage the maximum amount of funding, including through partnerships with the County, State, or Federal government, or land trusts and other possible entities (e.g. foundations). - Figure 6 Give future consideration to exploring forming a local Land Trust (e.g. Pennsbury Land Trust or The Land Trust of Southern Chester County formerly the Kennett Land Trust).
+The Township should work with Chester County's Department of Parks and Preservation to identify potential projects that could qualify for these funds. - Meet with CCPP's Agricultural Land Preservation Program coordinator to discuss how to leverage the maximum amount of funding, including through partnerships with the County, State, or Federal government, or land trusts and other possible entities (e.g. foundations).

+- First or The Land Trust of Southern Chester County formerly the Kennett Land Trust).
 The local Land Trust could facilitate the preservation and management of small pieces of land (e.g. linking larger conserved tracts for agritourism-related connections, containing prime agricultural soils, or expanding abutting preserved farmlands) that another (larger) land conservation entity may not undertake.
-The Local Land Trust can also serve to partner and leverage funds for farmlands preservation under different

-- mechanical than can the Township.
-Funding as balanced with other Township priorities is always a consideration as there are only so many funds available. - Consider using some earnings from the cell tower that is on Township property in part to leverage funding for additional open space preservation as well as agricultural land preservation. - Residents and property owners can continue to support a land preservation program and fund for future properties that become available for agricultural land preservation.
+The Local Land Trust can also serve to partner and leverage funds for farmlands preservation under different mechanical than can the Township.
+Funding as balanced with other Township priorities is always a consideration as there are only so many funds available. - Consider using some earnings from the cell tower that is on Township property in part toleverage funding for additional open space preservation as well as agricultural land preservation. - Residents and property owners can continue to support a land preservation program and fund for future properties that become available for agricultural land preservation.
 Preserving agricultural resources is also about preserving the Franklin way of life (e.g., enjoying local wineries, fresh eggs, pick you own flowers, and a local butcher).